-How To Wrap Foot For Arch Pain?
+How to Wrap a Foot for Arch Pain?

-There is a total of 26 bones in the foot, and two arches along the length of the foot called the Longitudinal arch and along the width of the foot called the Transverse arch.
+There is a total of 26 bones in the foot, and two arches along the length of the foot, called the Longitudinal arch, and along the width of the foot, called the Transverse arch.

 These bones are connected through ligaments, muscles, and plantar fascia.